ltcsuite/lnd/docs/INSTALL.md

 Additionally, you can monitor ltcd's logs to track its syncing progress in real time.

-You can test your `btcd` node's connectivity using the `getpeerinfo` command:
+You can test your `ltcd` node's connectivity using the `getpeerinfo` command:
 ```shell
 ⛰   btcctl --testnet --rpcuser=REPLACEME --rpcpass=REPLACEME getpeerinfo | more
 ```